Your Desktop and Roaming Profiles

 All public cluster computers offer Roaming Profiles.
 Roaming Profiles save your Mac preferences giving your desktop a consistent look and feel as you move from one cluster computer to another.
 For example, if you bookmark a web page in your browser on one Mac cluster computer, it will be bookmarked in that browser on any other Mac cluster computer.

 The first time you log on to a Mac cluster computer, your Roaming Profile is created and is saved as you work.
-The Roaming Profile is stored in the Library folder of your AFS directory, offering consistent access to your custom settings including browser favorites, applications, files, folders, servers.
+The Roaming Profile is created and stored in the Library folder of your AFS directory, offering consistent access to your custom settings including browser favorites, applications, files, folders, servers.
 The next time you logon to a Macintosh cluster computer, your profile will be available and a shortcut will be created and placed on your Desktop.
 You can also store your own set of fonts in your Library/Fonts folder.

 Note: Although you can save files to your Mac cluster desktop for easy retrieval on ANY Mac cluster, doing so will lengthen your login time.